In the current article we will review the following causes:

 Using a “Bad HTML coding” in your commercial E-mail could lead to a scenario, which attracts the attention of spam filters.

-An examples for “Bad HTML coding” appear in the excellent article:
+Examples for “Bad HTML coding” appear in the excellent article:

 Most Common Spam Filter Triggers